What are they?

 Select the group you want to issue for and make sure it is using your new design with the custom image attribute containers added.

 Then head to the 'add credentials' tab and click 'spreadsheet upload'.
-Here you can download a spreadsheet template that is ready to receive your recipient & image data. just click the blue "download spreadsheet template" button.
+Here you can download a spreadsheet template that is ready to receive your recipient & image data. just click the "download spreadsheet template" button.

 Step 8) Open the spreadsheet template and add in you data.
 You will see columns whose names correspond to the image attribute(s) that you added to your design.
 Paste the image urls that we created in section 6 into these columns.